boxer-code/edc-extensions/README.md

 **Federated learning Setup**
 -------------------
-The setup contains one server whichs serves as a federator and initiliazes the net and distributes it to the clients.
-The training process takes place on client side.
-Afterwards the updated weights are sent to the server, which aggregates the weights and send the average as a new model back to the clients.
+The setup contains one server which serves as a federator and initializes the net and distributes it to the clients.
+The training process takes place on the client side.
+Afterwards the updated weights are sent to the server, which aggregates the weights and sends the average as a new model back to the clients.
 Our test-scenario contains two clients but is easy to extend if more clients are needed.
-The client is initialize with a first net from the server and the training takes place locally.
+The client is initialized with a first net from the server and the training takes place locally.
 To show the functionality of this extension we are using a small convolutional net with 3 layers.

 Setup start: